Coming up next, our final news roundup and information overload hour.

 Illinois, maybe the most gerrymandered map in the nation.

-Republicans win the statewide House vote, but they only have 12% of the seats.
+Again, 35% Republicans win the statewide House vote, but they only have 12% of the seats.

 I love Massachusetts.

-We're gonna fight back.
+We're going to fight back.

-Uh meanwhile, President Trump did win 36% of the vote last year in Massachusetts.
+Meanwhile, President Trump did win 36% of the vote last year in Massachusetts.

-Republicans have zero house seats.
+Republicans have zero House seats.

-They haven't had a house seat since the 1990s in the state of Massachusetts.
+They haven't had a House seat since the 1990s in the state of Massachusetts.

 Why?